 - Lowers the potential for misuse

-- Diminishes the effects of physical dependence on opioids
+- Diminishes the effects of physical dependence on opioids, such as withdrawal symptoms and cravings; and

 - Increases safety in case of overdoses